- 1. I have no background in economics or political science. What prerequisites do I need for the Master of Public Policy and Administration?

 - 14. Can I take courses at a university outside Canada, and have these contribute to the Master of Public Policy and Administration?

-MPPA students in good standing who have completed at least 6 of the 7 core courses can take courses at an international university, and apply them as electives to their degree.
+MPPA students in good standing who have completed at least the 6 first-year core courses can take courses at an international university, and apply them as electives to their degree.
 For these courses to apply to the Master of Public Policy and Administration, they must satisfy the following conditions:

 - be approved by the MPPA Supervisor as covering material relevant to public policy and administration;